 - 1. A written request for a leave of absence must be submitted to the Registrar or DOE. - 2.
 The request must have the date that the student will begin the leave of absence, and the expected date of return to class.
-No LOA may exceed 180(one hundred eighty) days within any 12 month period or one academic year or (September 2024 August 2025).
+No LOA may exceed 180(one hundred eighty) days within any 12-month period or one academic year or (March 2025 February 2026).
 This will extend the completion and graduation date. - 3.
-The Twelve months period referenced in these provisions starts on the first day of the first leave. - 4.
-Leaves of absence will be honored within any consecutive twelve-month period or one academic year or (September 2024 - August 2025).
+The Twelve months period referenced in these provisions starts on the first day of the first leave.

+- 4. Leaves of absence will be honored within any consecutive twelve-month period or one academic year or (March 2025 - February 2026).
 Should a leave extend beyond the mandatory twelve-month period; the student may be permitted to re-enter under a new contract.
-If the student is unable to re-enter within the stipulated twelve-month period and fails to contact the school, their contract will be terminated, Students who are terminated by the school remain fully responsible for any remaining balances after any applicable refund and/or return calculations have been finalized.

-- 5. Re-entry to class depends upon the program schedule.
-Upon returning to the class, a student may be required to repeat portion(s) or section (s) of the program if those portion(s) are interrupted by LOA.
-This will extend the official anticipated graduation date. - 6.
+If the student is unable to re-enter within the stipulated twelve-month period and fails to contact the school, their contract will be terminated, Students who are terminated by the school remain fully responsible for any remaining balances after any applicable refund and/or return calculations have been finalized. - 5.
+Re-entry to class is dependent on the program's schedule.
+If a student returns to class after an LOA, they may need to repeat certain parts or sections of the program that were interrupted by their absence.
+As a result, this may extend the official anticipated graduation date.
+Therefore, the original expected graduation date will be updated to a new anticipated graduation date that accounts for the length of the interrupted LOA.
+A student who returns from an LOA must sign a new student enrollment contract that reflects the new anticipated graduation date while maintaining the original tuition fee. - 6.
 Student must be in good academic standing and up to date with his/her payments with School at the time of taking LOA. - 7.
 If the student does not return on stated date of end of LOA, or not contacted the school on or before the return date on LOA, the student will be considered either dismissed or withdrawn as of the start date of the LOA, and any refund will be calculated from that date.
 The determination date of the withdrawal date is the end date of the LOA or the date the student notifies school that he/she will not be returning, whichever is earlier.
 This policy may affect any grace periods relative to federal student loan repayments.
+If a student who withdrew due to a Leave of Absence (LOA) wishes to return to their original program, they must sign a new student enrollment contract with the current updated tuition fee, provided that the school still offers the original program.